By Ed Staskus

 I’m sure she wanted to pinch me.

-But, Miss Bishop made sure I practiced my piano and later helped me get a scholarship to Ohio University, where I studied the organ.
+But she didn’t put any mind to what I said.
+She made sure I practiced my piano and later helped me get a scholarship to Ohio University, where I studied the organ.
 After that I never lived in Glenville again.

 My father was an industrious man his whole life.
-When he retired and his wife passed on he bought the last commercial building, next to Whitmore’s Bar-B-Q, on Kinsman Road before it snakes up into Shaker Heights.
+When he retired and his wife passed on, he bought the last commercial building, next to Whitmore’s Bar-B-Q, on Kinsman Road before it snakes up into Shaker Heights.
 It was a barbershop and beauty salon and he lived upstairs in a one-bedroom apartment.
 He could have lived in a house, since he owned five of them, but he didn’t want to.

 “I don’t want to get too comfortable because I may not be here long.”